We are delighted to offer two types of grants to support attendance at our Annual Scientific Meeting (ASM) in April 2024.

 The Early Careers Forum have created the following two documents, giving hints and tips on how to write a successful grant application or abstract submission.

-Please note that no application is required for an Abstract Scholarship.
-Instead you will be asked during abstract submission if you would like to be considered for an Abstract Scholarship.
-If your abstract is selected as one of the highest-scoring, we will contact you with an offer shortly after the abstract approvals are sent out.
-This scholarship covers reasonable* registration, travel and accommodation costs.
+Please note: Abstract Scholarships do not require a separate application.
+Instead, you will be asked during abstract submission if you would like to be considered for an Abstract Scholarship.
+If your abstract is one of the highest-scoring, we will contact you with an offer shortly after the abstract approvals are sent.

-The ASM Travel Scholarships support students, LMIC residents, those in training and associated health professionals.
-We particularly encourage applications from those representing their departments who will cascade the knowledge to others in their institutions, especially nurse practitioners, clinical scientists, biomedical scientists, academic scientists and PhD students.
+We encourage applications from those representing their departments who will cascade the knowledge to others in their institutions, especially nurse practitioners, clinical scientists, biomedical scientists, academic scientists and PhD students.

 Applicants must demonstrate a clear interest or practice in haematology and must be one of the following:

-- A NHS professional on Band 8a or below.
+- An NHS professional on Band 8a or below.

-Please note that applicants cannot receive in excess of £1,000 in a three-year period for a small travel grant (includes Student Electives, Travel Scholarships and ASM Scholarships).
+Please note: applicants cannot receive in excess of £1,000 in a three-year period for a small travel grant (includes Student Electives, Trainee Educational Bursaries, Travel Scholarships and ASM Scholarships).

-- a cover letter stating your reasons for attending the ASM, including detail on how your attendance will benefit you, your institution or the wider haematology community.
+- A cover letter stating your reasons for attending the ASM, including details of how your attendance will benefit you, your institution or the wider haematology community.

-We showcase the best reports in our communications, including on website, member bulletins and social media.
+We showcase the best reports in our communications, including on the website, member bulletins and social media.